Change in Directors in a Company – Appointment and Removal of Directors

 - This process is carried out at a general meeting of shareholders.

 - Note the requirements of minimum number of Directors.
-If the removal of Directors involve bringing it below the minimum required levels, then new director may have to be appointed before removing an old Director.
+If the removal of Directors involve bringing it below the minimum required levels, then shareholders have to first appoint a new director before removing an old Director.

-Professionals with the Corporate compliance team at Entrecap Business Services has undertaken all assignments mentioned above, pertaining to change in Directors i.e. their appointment, resignation, re-designation and removal.
+Professionals with the Corporate compliance team at Entrecap Business Services has undertaken all assignments mentioned above including complete procedure, documentation , follow up with Registrar to ensure smooth change in Government records.

 We shall be happy to place our professional expertise and experience at your service.